clovisfong/simplecrypto/README.md

 There are 4 types of pages in total:

-Home page
+**Home page**
-- Search bar requires to input wallet address (eg. 0x...) to be directed to Wallet Transaction page
+- Search bar requires wallet address (eg. 0x...) to be directed to Wallet Transaction page

 <br>

-Wallet Transaction page
+**Wallet Transaction page**
 - An overview of transaction insights and data (Transactions, NFT and Crypto)
 - Sort and search options to filter data and page tracker to navigate
-- Embedded links on transaction hash and wallet addresses that points to external sources and Transaction History page respectively
+- Embedded links on transaction hash and wallet addresses that point to external sources and Transaction History page respectively

 <br>

-Wallet Balance page
+**Wallet Balance page**
 - An overview of wallet holdings (Crypto and NFT)
-- Sort options to filter data and page tracker to navigate
+- Sort and search options to filter data and page tracker to navigate
-- Access points on NFTs that link to images on Opensea marketplace
+- Access points on NFTs that link to respective images on Opensea marketplace

 <br>

-Transaction History page
+**Transaction History page**
 - Breakdown of transaction flows with a specific address

 <br>